Community Health Watch

 A bed without a mattrass in the patient ward.
 Image credit: Nigeria Health Watch

-For Hannatu Abdullahi, a 35-year-old mother of nine, the challenge goes beyond space.
+For Hannatu Abdullahi, a 35-year-old mother of nine, the challenge is even more basic.
 “There is no water, no mosquito nets, and limited mattresses.
 We fetch water in buckets.
 That’s why some women prefer going to Chanchaga clinic.”

 According to the Officer-in-Charge, Adama Alhassan, the clinic operates under severe strain.
 “We have only two permanent staff.
 Six others are volunteers,” she explained.
 “We have just one toilet, which is used for blood disposal after delivery.
 Staff use the bush, which is dangerous.”